 What is the gut microbiome?

 If you thought you were digesting food all by yourself, think again – most of it is done for you by bacteria living inside your intestines.
-We are not born with any bacteria at all, but whichever bacteria we’re exposed to as newborns colonises the gut, and henceforth our microbiome starts to grow.
+We are born without any bacteria whatsover, meaning whichever bacteria we’re exposed to as newborns colonises the gut, and henceforth our microbiome starts to grow.
 Vaginal births and breastfeeding get us off to a good start, because they expose babies to good bacteria, which multiply in the gut leaving less room for bad bacteria.
 This balance between good and bad bacteria can shift through our lives, with consequences for our immune system and overall health which are only now beginning to be understood.

 How does it affect the rest of the body?

 There is a long and growing list of health issues which seem to correlate with the health of the microbiome.
 Most of the following findings come from a brilliant website called futurity, on which scientists from universities all over the world explain their research results for a lay audience.

 - Depression: your gut needs bacteria to make more serotonin

 - Weight gain: we all burn calories while we sleep – but those of us with a healthy microbiome may burn more.
 Meanwhile, use of antibiotics is associated with weight gain.

 - Parkinsons: the composition of gut bacterial populations actively contribute to the deterioration of motor skills that is the hallmark of this disease.

 - Immunity: beneficial gut bacteria can offer protection from infections such as clostridium difficile